paolokappa/CSFToAbuseIPDB/README.md

-# CSFToAbuseIPDB
-This script is designed for ConfigServer Security &amp; Firewall (CSF).
-It reports suspicious IP addresses to AbuseIPDB based on triggers detected by CSF

 # CSF to AbuseIPDB Reporting Script

 This script is designed to work with ConfigServer Security & Firewall (CSF) to report suspicious IP addresses to AbuseIPDB.
 It maps specific CSF triggers to the corresponding AbuseIPDB categories, constructs a detailed comment about the incident, and sends the report to AbuseIPDB using the provided API key.